ArturCSegat/CRun/README.md

 # CRun
-Basic command line utility to run C code that compilers and auto deletes de compiled binary after the exeecution
+Basic command line utility to run C code that compilers and auto deletes de compiled binary after the execution

 # Instalation

-Compiler `main.c` to get the command exectable, move it to `/usr/bin/`in linux to use as a command, no idea about windows
+Compile `main.c` to get the command exectable, move it to `/usr/bin/`in linux to use as a command, no idea about windows

 # Example usage